Relative Phase Equivariant Deep Neural Systems for Physical Layer Communications: Methods

-For each of the $n$ rotations of the group $C_n$ that we include, we concatenate the rotated signal, the pilot pattern, and the rotated least squares estimate.
-We then perform an element-wise linear transformation to lift each input to a higher-dimensional space.
-Afterward, as previously shown, the neural network operates on the semidirect product of $\mathbb{R}^{2} \rtimes C_n$.
-By element-wise, we mean that we share weights for every subcarrier, OFDM symbol, and cyclic group element.
 Afterward, we insert a depthwise layer in every residual block that operates solely on the rotation dimensions.
 While a 3D-depthwise convolution that operates over all three dimensions is likely more expressive, common deep learning frameworks do not support GPU-accelerated implementations.
 By factorizing the 3D-depthwise convolution into 1D and 2D, we significantly improve the speed of the model at a small loss in expressivity.
 Finally, we implement a mean aggregation layer in the last feature map layer before mapping it to the bit detection layer.
 The joint architecture can be found in Figure~\ref{fig:neural-arc}.